refinedev/refine/documentation/docs/guides-and-concepts/search/list-search.md

 We will examine how to make an extensive search and filtering with the [`useSimpleList`](../../api-references/hooks/show/useSimpleList.md) hook that works with the [`<List>`](https://ant.design/components/list) component.

-First, let's list posts using the posts resource.
+To do this let's list posts using the posts resource.

 ```tsx title="pages/posts/list.tsx"
 import {